Environment

 Copy the desired variables.

-Finally run convox env edit paste and save the variables to create and promote a new RELEASE for your app with updated environment variables.
+Finally run convox env edit paste and save the variables to create and promote a new RELEASE for your App with updated environment variables.

 Promoting your environment variable changes